querkmachine/beeps.website/src/every-element/data/input.md

 ### The `hidden` type

 An invisible input that holds read-only information to be sent to the server along with other inputs.

+Avoid relying on hidden inputs for critical functionality, as tech savvy users can still view and edit the values of hidden inputs.